DionneNoellaBarretto/Logins-SignUps/login_signup/README.md

-# Different_Logins-SignUps
+# Different_Logins-Sign Ups

-A repository to practice different kinds/styles of login and signup or registration pages using React framework
+A repository to practice different kinds/styles of login and sign up or registration pages using React framework